-Did you get Windows Defender Update issue on your system?
-If yes then worry not like today in this article, we will discuss some easy workarounds to rectify this bug.
+Did you get the Windows Defender Update issue quite often on your system?
+If yes, then don’t worry as today in this article, we discuss some easy workarounds to rectify this bug.
 Microsoft always tries to bring an update of each component on a regular basis.
 Windows Defender being a Security app receive the update from time to time.
 Now, this is our turn to keep this software up to date.
 Windows Defender is so much popular these days that you can even remove the purchased antivirus from your system.

 Is Windows Defender Update important?

 Gone are the days when Windows defender was considered just a plain and simple application.
 These days, windows Defender is no doubt the best anti-malware software out there which aims to protect your system from all sorts of issues.
 Now this includes a Real-Time Protection, Device Performance, and health, Parental Controls along with App and Browser control and Device Security.

 Keeping in mind the various functions performed by this software, updating Windows Defender is really a nice idea.
 This will give you an upper hand in comparison to all those free antivirus programs.
 In short, Windows Defender Update is, in reality, a much-required task.